collinsbett29/Quotes/README.md

  Collins K. Bett

  ## Description
- This is a website wherby you can creat quotes, view and rate quotes with upvotes and downvotes
+ This is a website whereby you can creat quotes, view and rate quotes with upvotes and downvotes

 ## Development server